T2. Aliens. Big Momma’s House 2.

-But when we're talking supplements, sequels are usually a poor imitation of the original, thrown together when an ingredient gets flagged up or questioned.
+But when we’re talking supplements, sequels are usually a poor imitation of the original, thrown together when an ingredient gets flagged up or banned.

 Today’s Pre Jym 2.0 review will give you the straight-up facts on whether this sequel joins the ranks of the elite, or belongs in the bargain basement.
 As usual, my deliberately harsh supplement rating system will pull no punches.

-The above information is a very important thing to know when trying Pre Jym 2.0...
+The above information is a very important thing to know when trying the new Pre Jym.

-Because despite the name change and the snazzy new label design, what we see here is an almost identical formula to the original.
+Because despite the brand change, the drama, and the snazzy new label design, what we see here is an almost identical formula to the original.

 While the 2.0 suggests a “next generation” of Jym supplements, this is merely clever marketing.

-Once we get under the hood of the product, what we are really getting is the same old same old, with the name merely altered to separate this product - and proclaim superiority - from confusion with the old Jym brand that was also being sold separately at the time.
+Once we get under the hood of the product, we are really getting the same old same old, with the name merely altered to separate this product – and proclaim superiority – from confusion with the old Jym brand that was also being sold separately at the time.

 In fact, the only notable difference between the the new formula and the old formula is the inclusion of huperzine-A in the new blend.